rsalunga29/security-notes/Offensive Security/Web Application Security/Encoding, Evasions, and Bypasses/SQL Injection Bypass/DBMS Gadgets.md

-DBMS "gadgets" can be used for construction of obfuscated payloads.
 ## Comments
 Comments are useful to developers for clarifying SQL statements.
 However, it can also be used for commenting out a legitimate query and obfuscating portions of our payloads.
 ## Functions and Operators